webpy/webpy.github.com/faq.md

     If they were a dictionary, they wouldn't be ordered.
 If it was a list of tuples, then it'd be a lot more typing.

+99. **How do I serve static files such as JavaScripts or images like PNG and JPG with the web.py server?**

+    Create a directory (also known as a folder) called `static` in the location of the script that runs the web.py server.
+Then place the static files you wish to server in the `static` folder.
+For example, the URL `http://localhost/static/logo.png` will send the image `./static/logo.png` to the client.

 99. **Where can I go for additional help?**

     Google Groups has a [web.py group](http://groups.google.com/group/webpy) that is quite helpful.